ZXBYNXK/Grads/grads/README.md

 <hr>

-# Create a Mongoose schema for new graduates
+# 4 Create a Mongoose schema for new graduates:
 <hr>

 ✔ Create graduate.js file in the models directory